 The word “prioritize” is thrown around a lot when it comes to time management.
 But, setting long-term priorities leave room for procrastination.

 Instead, every morning, write down all the things that you want to do on that day.
 This includes homework, studying a certain number of chapters for a test, making it to a pilates class, getting groceries, or taking personal calls.
 Be sure to schedule your most important tasks during the time of the day that you’re the most productive in.

 This list will serve as a reminder and help you decide how much time you’d like to spend on each task.
 Re-write this list every morning and try and stick to your deadlines as much as you can without stressing over it.
-This will help you finish your tasks on time in the long run.2
+This will help you finish your tasks on

 3. Avoid Procrastination

 This tip might be easier stated than done, but if you tend to procrastinate a lot, it’s important to employ techniques to beat the problem.
 For starters, avoid distractions like the television, your smartphone, and friends.
 Find a spot that’s free from all distractions to do your most important tasks.